suabochica/react-nanodegree/react_redux/01_managing_state/slbenitezd_notes.md

 }
 ```

 That's a lot of spread operators.
 The reason for that is because, for every layer, we're wanting to spread all the properties of that layer on the new objects we're creating (because, immutability).
 What if, just like we separated our tweets, users, and settings reducers by passing them the slice of the state tree they care about, what if we do the same thing for our tweets reducer and its nested data.
-Doing that, the code above would be transformed to look like this
+Doing that, the code above would be transformed to look like this:

 ```js
 function author (state, action) {